falcosecurity/falcosidekick/CONTRIBUTING.md

 * Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

+* All commits must include a `Signed-off-by` line.
+This line must point to the author's Full Name and their valid email address.
+    * This can be accomplished by adding the `-s` flag in git.

 * Add tests relevant to the fixed bug or new feature.